inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 Relations are difficult to understand and do not have to be used often, but they are necessary to know about.
-As you get more developed with your OSM skills and want to create more complex building, river and routes, relations will be useful.
+As you get more developed with your OSM skills and want to create more complex buildings, rivers and routes, relations will be useful.